Storm, bringing deadly ice and snow, slams U.S. South

 The brutal weather was some of the worst seen in the region in a decade or more.

-The last significant ice storm in Georgia was in January 2000, when up to half an inch of ice left more than 350,000 people without power, weather service meteorologist Dan Darbe said.
+The last significant ice storm in Georgia was in January 2000, when up to half an inch (1.3 cm) of ice left more than 350,000 people without power, weather service meteorologist Dan Darbe said.

 With the latest storm, "we're talking a much larger area and a much larger amount of ice," he said.